John Forrest Secondary College: History

 John Forrest Secondary College was established in 1961 as Embleton High School.
 In 1963, it was renamed John Forrest High School.
 On 17 October 1964, Western Australian governor Douglas Kendrew officially opened the school as John Forrest Senior High School.
 The school is named after the first Premier of Western Australia, John Forrest.
 The gymnasium was built in 1965.
 During its construction, the roof collapsed after the steel girders bent.

 In the late 1960s, the school became increasingly overcrowded, despite the 1966 establishment of Hampton High School nearby.
 In 1970, Morley High School was established, but a site had not been selected.
 At first, Morley High School consisted of 250 students at nine demountable classrooms on John Forrest school grounds.
 Morley had its own staff, principal and P&C association, but it used John Forrest's canteen, library and sporting facilities.
 Morley would later move out in 1973 when its own campus had been constructed.

-From 2008 to 2010, a trade training centre was constructed at the school at a cost of $2.6 million.
+From 2008 to 2010, a trade training centre was constructed at the school at a cost of A$2.6 million.
 The facility is shared with Mount Lawley Senior High School.

 In 2011, it became an Independent Public School.
 Alongside this, the school's name was changed to John Forrest Secondary College.
-In 2015, John Forrest started accepting year 7 students for the first time, becoming a 7-12 school, alongside most other public high schools in the state.
+In 2015, John Forrest started accepting year 7 students for the first time, becoming a 7–12 school, alongside most other public high schools in the state.

 In 2020, it was awarded "best school garden" in the City of Bayswater Garden Awards.